 The vision of the St. Thomas University Human Rights Institute (“STUHRI”) emphasizes research, education, social advocacy, and direct service to the community as the principal areas of its work.

 For the past decade, the STUHRI has conducted applied research on a broad range of human rights-related areas, including economic micro-development, immigration, public benefits, refugee services, social services, and others, as well as on specific legislation and its impact on immigrants.
 The research has been sponsored by both government and non-governmental organizations in South Florida and beyond.
 Some of the research projects have included documentation and analysis of the rising tide of xenophobia, the increasing levels of deportation/detention of aliens, and the effects of welfare reform, as well as studies of the incidence and effects of the breakdown of the family unit.
-Future research will use all the resources (academic, intellectual, and experiential) of Institute staff, the School of Law, and other areas of the University; also, where possible, it will draw on community partners.
+Future research will use all the resources (academic, intellectual, and experiential) of Institute staff, the College of Law, and other areas of the University; also, where possible, it will draw on community partners.

 The Institute distributes the results of some of this research through publications.
 Topics of Institute publications have covered: Children, Elderly Immigrants, and the Disabled; The Cuban Adjustment Act of 1966; The Rights of the Child; and Due Process for Haitian Refugees.
 Recently, the Institute began to publish research results in the occasional monographs of the “Research and Policy Papers Series.”